Carbide Base Audio Isolation Feet

 FAQ

-2. High loss factor – Specially formulated viscoelastic materials convert up to 65% of vibration energy into heat to effectively damp resonances.
-Vibration dissipation is higher than many other devices utilizing vibration transmission-path evasion methods or inferior elastomer materials.
+• High loss factor – Specially formulated viscoelastic materials convert up to 78% of vibration energy into heat to effectively subdue resonances.
+Vibration dissipation is higher than many other devices utilizing inferior elastomer materials.

 See our list of Distributors to purchase from one of our partners locally.
-We can also ship direct internationally.
-Click Add to Cart and specify your shipping address to get a real time shipping quote.
+For all other locations we ship direct.
+Click Add to Cart from the product page and specify your shipping address to get a real time shipping quote.
 Import duties and taxes are collected up front at the time of checkout to simplify customs clearance and to ensure that you are not responsible for any additional fees upon delivery.
 See our Shipping Policy for details.

 To provide isolation, out-of-phase movement must be allowed.
 If a manufacturer claims that their product “anchors” below a certain frequency or in certain directions it means that isolation is compromised in these situations.
-While Carbide Base footers allow movement to achieve isolation, the high level of damping works to significantly subdue the magnitude and duration of these movements.
+While Carbide Base footers allow movement to achieve isolation, the high level of damping with a rapid settling time works to significantly subdue the magnitude and duration of these movements.
 Carbide Base footers settle quickly following the impulse of a vibration.

 Below the transition frequency (typically around 200 Hz) the room becomes the dominant contributor to the listening experience in this region.
 Isolation of low frequencies is therefore critical.
 This is to minimize the storage into and subsequent delayed release of audible vibration energy from the surfaces of the room which can smear the bass and midrange, limit bass extension, and generally color the sound.